 The first William Miles (1808-1846)

 This section traces the history of the first William Miles, gleaning information from any available source.

 She was built at Bristol in 1808, ship-rigged, 3 decks and 577 tons (Source Farr and the 1809 Lloyds Register).
 She spent her first years sailing to Jamaica.

 3 Mar 1816 at Jamaica (source church burial register).
-Jamaica was her regular destination for 10 years.
+Jamaica was her regular destination for almost 10 years.

 1817 sold, now sailing to India (Source Farr, 1818 Lloyds Register).